4 Types of Ransomware

 2. Locker Ransomware

-Locker ransomware is similar to crypto ransomware but can be much more disruptive as it locks users completely out of a system, often leaving them with nothing except basic mouse and keyboard inputs to allow them to pay the ransom.
+Locker ransomware is similar to crypto ransomware but can be much more disruptive, as it locks users completely out of a system, often leaving them with nothing except basic mouse and keyboard inputs to allow them to pay the ransom.

-In these cases, individuals may turn on their device to see nothing except a lock screen with information on how to pay and a countdown clock to instil urgency – with the threat that if the ransom demand is not paid, the device will be rendered permanently unusable.
+In these cases, individuals may turn on their device to see nothing except a lock screen with information on how to pay and a countdown clock to instill urgency – with the threat that if the ransom demand is not paid, the device will be rendered permanently unusable.

-This type of ransomware attack usually targets systems rather than user files, so if a ransom is paid and access restored, there’s less chance that users will lose data.
+This type of ransomware attack usually targets systems rather than files, so if a ransom is paid and access restored, there’s less chance that users will lose data.
 However, as with crypto ransomware, it prevents businesses from operating normally, and many firms may feel they have no choice but to pay the hackers in order to restore functionality, or hope that law enforcement can take down the hackers and recover keys.

 3. Scareware

 Scareware is an evolution of older, social engineering-based attacks that aim to trick users into paying to fix a non-existent problem with their machine.
-In a classic form, malware will send multiple pop-up warnings that a device is infected with a virus and urge them to download paid-for ‘antivirus’ software in order to get rid of it.
+In the classic form, malware will send multiple pop-up warnings that a device is infected with a virus and urge them to download paid-for ‘antivirus’ software in order to get rid of it.
 At best, this will do nothing, but it is far more likely to simply add additional malware onto the system.

 Whether or not scareware should be considered a ransomware type in its own right is debated, but many of these attacks can be highly disruptive, either flooding the screen with warnings or, in some cases, adding elements of locker ransomware to remove functionality.
 Therefore, as it disrupts systems until a payment is made, for most victims the impact will be the same.